 - The superblock which contains the key parameters about the file system, i.e. number of Inodes, etc. and is read into memory when the computer is booted,

 - The Inodes numbered from to some maximum, each Inode contains information of each file, we will discuss them in details below

 - Data blocks where contents of files and directories are physically located.

 Let’s now turn our attention to the most important filesystem data structure that store the attributes or metadata of open files and directories.
 Inode size is 128-bytes and they are stored in Inode table - a kernel data structure with a known location.
-File’s attributes include mode (protection bits, setuid, setgid bits), times (created, modified, accessed), link count, uid, gid, file size, file size, generation number (incremented when Inode is reused), pointers point to the addresses of disk blocks.
+File’s attributes include mode (protection bits, setuid, setgid bits), times (created, modified, accessed), link count, uid, gid, file size, generation number (incremented when Inode is reused), extended file attributes and pointers point to the addresses of disk blocks.